cometbft/cometbft/.changelog/unreleased/improvements/3407-make-hasvote-broadcast-use-trysend.md

-- `[consensus]` Make broadcasting HasVote and HasBlockpart messages use TrySend instead of Send.
+- `[consensus]` Make broadcasting HasVote and HasBlockpart control messages use TrySend instead of Send.
 This saves notable amounts of performance, as TrySend just drops sending when the channel is full, instead of creating a timer / new channel.